paradox-tt/TVP_Nomination_Bot/README.md

   The boundaries of some tests, and the weights for each test, is configurable in the settings file.
 </p>
 <p>
-With a sorted list of weighted candidates attained, nominable* validators would be selected based on highest score, this list is referred to as the winners.
+With a sorted list of weighted candidates attained, nominable* validators would be selected based on highest score, this resultant list is referred to as the winners.
 If any nominable validator exceed the nominated stake threshold or has too many instances already nominated they'll be put into a runner's up list.
 These threshold and limits are all configurable in the settings.
 </p>
 <p>
-List are now created for Partners, Winners and Runner's up.
+Lists are now created for Partners, Winners and Runner's up.
 The system merges the final list as follows:
   <ol>
     <li> Nominable Partners are placed first</li>
     <li> Winners are placed next up to the maximum number of nominations</li>